The Overland Park Crisis Action Team has hit the ground running in 2022, and there’s already a new four-legged team member on board.

 The behavioral health unit, known as OPCAT, welcomed Critical Incident Response Team K-9 Haven.
 Chief Frank Donchez swore Haven in to the Department at last night’s Public Safety committee meeting.

-OPCAT, began full operations on Jan.
+OPCAT began full operations on Jan.
 1 and is currently adding staff.
-When the team is complete, it will have 12 crisis intervention-trained police officers and three Johnson County Mental Health co-responders ready to serve the public.
+When the team is complete, it will have 12 Crisis Intervention Team (CIT) Specialists and three Johnson County Mental Health co-responders ready to serve the public.

-The Overland Park Police Department receives, on average, seven mental health-related calls for service per day.
+The Overland Park Police Department current responds to around 400 calls each month that have a behavioral or mental health connection.
 The team will increase trauma-informed response to those calls.

 All members of the crisis action team will be trained to respond to all types of crisis calls for service.